-The social media network is also likely to add a new feature that will allow listeners to create clips from their favourite shows.
+The social media network is also likely to add a new feature that will allow listeners to create clips from their favorite shows.

-According to an email sent to podcast page owners and viewed by The Verge, hosts can link their show’s RSS feed up to Facebook, which will then automatically generate News Feed posts for all episodes published moving forward.
+According to an email sent to podcast page owners and viewed by The Verge, hosts can link their show’s RSS feed up to Facebook, automatically generating News Feed posts for all episodes published moving forward.

 These episodes will show up on a “podcasts” tab that doesn’t appear to be live yet, but that the company teased in a wider announcement about audio initiatives in April, the report said on Wednesday.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Podnews first reported the date earlier this month and at the time, Facebook confirmed that a limited number of page owners would have access.